Spamalot: Act II

-The knights reunite and meet Tim the Enchanter, a pyromancer who warns them of the danger of a killer rabbit.
-When the rabbit bites a knight's head off, Arthur uses the Holy Hand Grenade of Antioch against it, knocking down a nearby hill and revealing that the "evil rabbit" was actually a puppet controlled by a surprised puppeteer.
+The knights reunite, recruit Sir Bors, and meet Tim the Enchanter, a pyromancer who warns them of the danger of a killer rabbit.
+When the rabbit bites off Bors' head, Arthur uses the Holy Hand Grenade of Antioch against it, knocking down a nearby hill and revealing that the "evil rabbit" was actually a puppet controlled by a surprised puppeteer.
 A large stone block showing a combination of letters and numbers is also revealed.
-(The letters are based on the seat numbering system used by each theatre.
-They are changed from performance to performance to discourage audience members from intentionally booking any of the possible seats.
-The seat is typically on the aisle in one of the first few rows nearest the orchestra.
-In the Broadway production and on the tour it is either A101, B101, C101 or D101; i.e., Seat 101 – which is house right of the center aisle – of Rows A, B, C, or D. In the West End production a word is revealed – DONE, CONE or BONE, referring to D1, C1 and B1 respectively.)

 After pondering the final clue, a confused Arthur asks God for help.
 A large hand points to the audience and Arthur realises that the letters and numbers refer to a seat number in the audience.
-The grail is "found" (with some sleight of hand) under the seat, and the person sitting in the seat is rewarded with a small trophy and a polaroid photo ("The Holy Grail").
+The grail is "found" under the seat, and the person sitting in the seat is invited on stage to be rewarded with a small trophy shaped like the Monty Python foot and a polaroid photo ("The Holy Grail").
 Arthur marries the Lady of the Lake, who reveals that her name is Guinevere, and Lancelot marries Herbert, who finally gets a chance to sing without interruption from his father.
 Sir Robin decides to pursue a career in musical theatre.
 The King of Swamp Castle attempts to interrupt the finale and stop the singing, but Lancelot knocks him unconscious with a shovel.
-The company then invites the audience to partake in a sing-along of "Always Look on the Bright Side of Life". ("Act 2 Finale / Always Look on the Bright Side of Life (Company Bow)").
+After the bows at curtain call, the company invites the audience to partake in a sing-along of "Always Look on the Bright Side of Life". ("Act 2 Finale / Always Look on the Bright Side of Life (Company Bow)").